Photo: libre-software.net. License: CC BY-SA 4.0

 Reload Nginx:sudo service nginx reload

-Increase file upload limit in PHP
+7.2 Increase the upload file size limit in PHP

 Also modify the php.ini file to allow for bigger uploads: